 - Primary employment/practice at a Johns Hopkins Medicine affiliate, with at least 50% of scheduled hours/effort.

-- Ability to attend Friday morning sessions from September 2021 through May 2022 (see Curriculum, below).
+- Ability to attend Friday morning sessions from September through May (see Curriculum) with no more than 2 absences.
 Attendance is critical to success in achieving the learning objectives and is required for completion.

-- Ability to complete Lean Sigma training in the fall of the Leadership Academy.
+- Ability to complete Lean Sigma training at one of the offered sessions.

 Criteria for Completion